 (erotic massage and body slide)

 This type of massage excites the client through direct body to body contact.
 The client lies face down on the bed and you straddle them, sitting on top of their bum.
 Slowly you press and move or slide your body over their back.
 If you press firmly the client will feel your breasts, nipples and/or penis.
 It may make the service more erotic if you make ‘sexy’ noises.
-Some workers use powder or massage cream to provide slip.
+Some workers use powder, oil or massage cream to provide slip.
 Later, turn them over and do the same to their chest.
-Teasing the genital area with your nipples or genitals, or sucking their nipples, may add to the excitement.
+Teasing the genital area with your nipples, or sucking their nipples, may add to the excitement.
+Be careful not to let your genitals touch the client’s genitals.
 Provided no bodily fluids are exchanged there’s no risk of HIV transmission, but other STIs can be transmitted from skin to skin contact.
 Some sex workers like to provide a massage or body slide service as a prelude to oral sex or intercourse to encourage the client to relax and be really turned on before providing other services.
 Make sure you clean off any non-water based massage oil before condoms are used, as oil makes latex and polyisoprene condoms tear easily.

 Bondage & Discipline (B&D, B/D, BD), Domination & Submission (D&s, D/s, Ds), Sadomasochism (S&M, S/M, SM)